-Here, ChatGPT has performed a complex string of tasks: it retrieved information about the issue and the context, listed the relevant factors pertaining to the issue, and, in the final paragraph, tailored the proposed options or tasks to suit the context of the issue.
-The latter information was not given in the prompt, rather it has to be retrieved by ChatGPT.
-Here again the question of whether ChatGPT "understands" the meanings associated.
-One could argue that if ChatGPT does not understand the concepts / meaning of the information that it has; how can it make such a recommendation?
-Although, the alternative could also be argued, if it is merely a predictive machine, it could easily have chosen a random answer from the information available.
-Here, it begins to argue that perhaps there is an AI consciousness different from that of the human: The Ghost in the Machine argument.
-The teacher however will still find it difficult to differentiate between the two types of product, particularly if their students are capable of producing complex texts.
+Here, ChatGPT performs a complex string of tasks: it retrieves information on the issue and its context, lists the relevant factors pertaining to the issue, and, in the final paragraph, tailors the proposed options or tasks to suit the context of the issue.
+The latter information is not given in the prompt, rather ChatGPT retrieves it independently.
+Here, we can again raise the question of whether or not ChatGPT does not understands' the meanings associated with the conversation.
+One could argue that if ChatGPT does not understand the concepts/meaning of the information that it has, how then can it make such a recommendation?
+However, the alternative could also be argued: if it is merely a predictive machine, it could easily have chosen a random answer from the information available.
+Here, there is arguably an artificially intelligent consciousness different from that of a human's, mirroring the argument found in Arthur Koestler's publication The Ghost in the Machine.
+The teacher, however, will still find it difficult to differentiate between the two types of product, particularly if their students are capable of producing complex texts.